themanaworld/policies/policies/privacy-policy.md

 the use of modern encryption or security measures, therefore, it is strongly advised to use the vault instead.
 Accounts created with the vault use a token instead of a password to communicate with the game server, which provide better protection given its one-time nature.
-Do note all communication with the game server happens over plain HTTP.
+Do note most communications with the game server happens over plain TCP.

 Additionally, the game servers may or may not log chat, which is deleted within a week, and the game servers also log other actions such as trade logs for a few